magomimmo/modern-cljs/doc/tutorial-13.md

 passing the first of them to the `prepend!` function for manipulating the DOM.

-> NOTE 5: Here we use two clojure idioms: the map destructoring idiom and the
+> NOTE 5: Here we use two clojure specific expressione: the map
-> `if-let` form.
-If you don't understand them, I strongly suggest you to
+> destructoring idiom and the `if-let` form.
+If you don't understand
-> search the [ClojureDoc website][13] for some sample of usage.
+> them, I strongly suggest you to search the web for their
+> usage.
+Generally speaking, [ClojureDocs][13] is a good stop.

 The next function to be reviewed is `validate-password`.
 As you can see, the modifications are almost identical.